vishalchovatiya/CPP_Templates/How C++ uses an object in the executable program.md

 ### Brief
-- This is not goto material if you want strict standard or solid information, rather it is the collection of concept i have acquired while introducing myself to C++.
+- This is not goto material if you want strict standard or solid information, rather it is the collection of concept i have acquired while introducing myself to C++ by googling here & there.
 - This material is also not in order.
 I have just collected the answer of my quick question & write it down here.

 ### What are all the default member-functions created by compiler for a class?